 At the same time, small spaces are limited to…. space.
 Sometimes you just need to get out and hopefully, that encourages you more to go on some local adventures and explore your own city.

-More: The Ultimate NYC Bucket List
+See More: The Ultimate NYC Bucket List

-8. More quality time
+8. More Quality Time

 When you live in a large space, you tend to go to your own corner of your home to do your own thing.
 We already spend so much time on our computers and phones, we don’t need another barrier to spend quality time with each other.
 Small spaces helped encourage us to spend more time together.